1938:

 1924:

-born Leonard Hacker in Brooklyn, New York.
-He portrays Tennessee Steinmetz in the 1969 live-
+is born Leonard Hacker in Brooklyn, New York.
+He portrayed Tennessee Steinmetz in

 1928: